imagej/imagej.github.io/_pages/imglib2/accessors.md

 Now we are able to apply **draw()** to many ImgLib2 constructs that are not pixel **Img**s.
 For instance there are Views that employ on-the-fly coordinate transforms, sampled and interpolated data, etc.

-However, with great power comes great responsibility… Taking a general **Interval** means that we no longer can assume that the interval starts at coordinates *(0,0,…,0)*.
+However, with great power comes great responsibility...
+Taking a general **Interval** means that we no longer can assume that the interval starts at coordinates *(0,0,...,0)*.
 Thus we need to make a final modification to correctly draw between *min* and *max* of the interval.

     import java.util.Random;